airtonix/vue-localize/README.md

 - names for all sub routes will be changed recursively by adding prefixes with language code
 - option ```lang``` with language code in value will be added into root-level routes only

-There is two important things you should consider when working with plugin:
+There is two important things you should consider when using this plugin:
 - option ```lang``` added into the root-level routes.
 Just keep it in mind.
-- changed names of the routes.
+- changing names of the routes.
 And there is the special global method of the VueLocalize plugin for wrapping initial route name in ```v-link``` directive.
 To implement navigation for multilingual routes with VueLocalize, just do the following:
 ```html
 <a v-link="{name: $localizeRoute('about')}"></a>
 ```
 Method ```$localizeRoute()``` works only with names of routes, but not with paths, so routes used in navigation links should be named.
-And don't use unnamed routes / sub-routes to avoid unexpected behaviour.
+And, please, don't use unnamed routes / sub-routes to avoid unexpected behaviour.
 This case (using unnamed routes with this plugin) is not tested yet.